 These varieties are either Extra-Early, maturing in 55 to 68 days after transplanting, or early varieties that mature in 55 - 68 days after transplanting.
 (Days to Maturity figures are really just for comparing between varieties within a category.
 Actual days will vary from location to location, depending on garden conditions.)
 If you have at least 90 days left to your growing season, trying some of these tomatoes makes sense.

-Tomatoes are the most popular of all crops.
-They are very greedy feeders and need ample supplies of compost or decomposed manure.
+Tomatoes are very greedy feeders and need adequate compost or decomposed manure.
 Keep soil moist in dry weather.
-Determinate types are bushy and do not need staking.
-Indeterminate types are more vine-like, need staking & generally bear longer.
+Determinate types are bushy and do not need to be staked.
+Indeterminate types are more viney, they do need staking, and generally bear longer.
 Cool climate varieties are generally smaller fruited and less resistant to cracking.

 H/Matures 8-13/Harvest 17+/Yield 100-418/Spacing Cherry 18", determinate 21" Indeterminate - 24"